AngelOgwezzy/alx-system_engineering-devops/0x00-shell_basics/README.md

-display hidden content in long format
+ display current directory vontent in long format with numbers